 The Canon RF 5.2mm F2.8 L Dual Fisheye Lens is the world's first digital interchangeable dual fisheye lens capable of shooting stereoscopic 3D 180° VR imagery to a single image sensor.
 "The complexities of virtual reality production and the ability to view the content in full capacity are greatly streamlined for seasoned professionals and newcomers to the craft."
 [Canon]

 "The RF5.2mm F2.8 L Dual Fisheye lens is primarily designed for delivering Stereoscopic 3D 180° VR video content.
-This 180° VR viewing format can be experienced in two ways – 3D with use of a compatible VR headset, or in 2D through use of desktop, or mobile VR viewing platform.
+This 180° VR viewing format can be experienced in two ways – 3D with use of a compatible VR headset, or in 2D through use of a desktop or mobile VR viewing platform.
 Since the functionality of the 2D VR viewing platforms is similar to the traditional video experience, with the addition of a "scroll-able" interface – a current video shooter should find the experience of shooting VR content new and interesting in many ways, but also somewhat similar as some of their previous video experience in other ways.

 Overall, the 3D Marketplace has seen incredible growth, and due to a substantial amount of content being CGI-based, there is high demand for high-quality "Live Action" content captured by a camera – meaning opportunity for someone looking to reach new viewers or share a story in a new way.
-This is an extremely powerful creative tool, and we know it will empower new stories and content to be shared with an EOS R5, so we're excited to see what the market will create with it."
+This is an extremely powerful creative tool, and we know it will empower new stories and content to be shared with an EOS R5 [or R5 II], so we're excited to see what the market will create with it."
 [Brandon Chin, Canon USA]

 Brandon's comments are inspirational.
 Dive into this exciting and growing genre of photography, producing content that differentiates itself.